OlivierSohn/hamazed/BACKLOG.md

+- it seems there is a memory leak when using portmidi (either in the c library or in the haskell binding)

-- ultra high frequencies robustness: the synth should prevent aliasing : from 4 to 3 samples per sinus period, linearily decrease the volume from 1 to 0.
+- ultra high frequencies robustness: the envelopes (multi, one) should prevent aliasing : on sinus, square, triangle, aliasing starts when there are less than 2 samples per period.

+from 4 to 2 samples per sinus period, linearily decrease the volume from 1 to 0.

 1 second = 44100 samples.
 1 second = 44100 / 3 sinus periods = 14700 Hz

+callers of playComputableNoLock should check if the audioelement "handlesFrequencyAliasing": if not they should handle it by passing a scaled volume to the Request.

+make multi enveloppe handle it 9verify that we can change the volumes, because they are private.

+Note that for a frequency sweep, we could handle it dynamically.

+The easiest would be to have a volume per oscillator. template<>typename ALGO struct MuteFreqAliasing {
+  setAngleIncrements() {
+    multiplicator = ...
+  }
+  float multiplicator;
+}

+Maybe merge this with VolumeAdjusted stuff o have a simgle multiplicator instead of 2

 - in game synth, when all harmonics are 1, divide by the sum to avoid overflow.
 Rename to weight.

 - make the poll period configurable via cl setting
 - report midi poll period when a debugmidi flag is activated (average, min, max)

-- portmidi: do not allocate a buffer each time we read midi, use a pre-existing buffer (withForeignPtr)

 - Doc : volume is controlled by: chan_base_amplitude (0.3f)